We offer a unique and professional approach, here are some of the principles that guide the way we teach.

 Swimming is my life’s work!
-I have been involved in swimming for over a decade, most of which was spent as a competitive swimmer.
-I am STA Level 1&2 qualified in swimming teaching and ASA Level 1&2 qualified in swimming coaching.
+I have been involved in swimming for over 20 years.
+I am STA Level 1 and 2 qualified in swimming teaching and ASA Level 1and 2 qualified in swimming coaching.

-At Proswimming UK technique is at the core of what we do.
+At Proswimming UK getting you comfortable in the water while using correct technique is at the core of what we do.

 Home swimming lessons

 If you are an adult and have access to a private pool then you may be interested in receiving a swimming lesson in the comfort of your own home in any of the following locations: Knightsbridge, Mayfair, South Kensington, Notting Hill, Kensington, Hampstead, Islington, Belgravia, Chelsea, Sloane Square, Surrey or Essex.